 - Measure out a 1/2 gallon of water (I like to do this with a half gallon mason jar).

 - Add about 2 cups of water to a pot and bring to a light simmer.

 - Remove it from the heat and stir in the salt, until dissolved.

-- Add the salt water to the remaining water and set aside.
+- Add the salt water to the 1/2 gallon of water, and set aside.

 - Slice the carrots into long thin sticks.
 Put them in another half gallon mason jar or a few smaller mason jars.

-- Pour the prepared brine over them until they are fully submerged.
-Leaving one to two inches headspace.
+- Pour the prepared brine over them until they are fully submerged, leaving one to two inches of headspace.

-- Cover with fermenting lid and lose mason jar ring.
+- Cover with fermenting lid and loose mason jar ring.

 - Allow the carrots to sit in an undisturbed place for 2-10 days.

 - The amount of time will depend on the temperature in the house and your taste preferences.
 You can give them a taste test each day to see if they have reached the desired taste and texture.